 UNICEF's humanitarian warehouse in Copenhagen has supplies packed.
 Drinking water, nonperishable food, medicines and emergency kits are ready to deploy at a moment's notice, when and where they're needed.
 The Copenhagen warehouse, the world's largest, can ship emergency supplies anywhere in the world in 48 to 72 hours.

-In late September, after Hurricane Maria plunged Puerto Rico into a state of crisis, families were faced with acute shortages of fresh water, food, electricity, fuel and medicines.
+Last September, after Hurricane Maria plunged Puerto Rico into a state of crisis, families were faced with acute shortages of fresh water, food, electricity, fuel and medicines.
 UNICEF mobilized rapidly, providing 12,000 emergency hygiene kits to Puerto Rican families struggling to survive, and rushing shipments of safe drinking water to distribution centers across the island.

 In any humanitarian emergency, UNICEF puts children first, ensuring that they have what they need to survive the initial impact and then get back to what kids do best: playing, learning and hatching plans for bright futures.